 Jowitt remained in chambers until, in 1940, he became Solicitor-General in the wartime coalition government.
 After the war, he became Lord Chancellor in Clement Attlee’s government.
 He was created a Viscount in 1947 and an Earl in 1951.

-Patrick Devlin remained in practice at 1 Brick Court doing part-time work at the Ministry of Supply and, later, becoming standing Counsel to the Ministry of War Transport.
-After the war others joined him, Colin Pearson, Sam Cooke, Charles Fletcher-Cooke and Otto Khan-Freund (later Professor of Comparative Law at the University of Oxford).
+After the war Colin Pearson, Sam Cooke, Charles Fletcher-Cooke and Otto Khan-Freund (later Professor of Comparative Law at the University of Oxford) joined chambers.
 The old clerk had disappeared and a new and competent senior clerk had been employed.
 He in turn found a new junior clerk to cope with the growing work, in the person of a young man recently de-mobbed from the RAF with the rank of Flying Officer.
 By that time the chambers occupied the whole of the ground floor of 1 Brick Court.

-After Patrick Devlin went to the High Court Bench in 1948 and subsequently became a Law Lord, Colin Pearson KC and David Karmel KC were successively Heads of Chambers.
+Colin Pearson KC and David Karmel KC were successively Heads of Chambers.
 Colin Pearson was appointed to the High Court Bench in 1951 and rose to become a Law Lord and also Treasurer of the Inner Temple in 1974.
-Sam Cooke QC for many years maintained the commercial practice built up by Jowitt and Devlin.
+Sam Cooke QC for many years maintained the commercial practice built up by Jowitt.
 He became Head of Chambers on Karmel’s retirement.
 When he went to the High Court in 1967, he was succeeded by Philip Owen QC, Leader of the Wales & Chester Circuit, who remained Head of Chambers for 23 years.

 The 1950s and 1960s were lean years for the Bar in general and the Commercial Bar was not excepted from the famine.
 The end of the 1960s brought a marked upturn in work and coincided with the arrival of some exceptionally able juniors who thrived in chambers and set it off on a new trajectory.
 Robert Alexander joined from Western Circuit Chambers in 1966 and Nicholas Phillips from 2 Essex Court in 1970.
-Other distinguished joiners were Robert Gatehouse (later Mr Justice Gatehouse), Roger Buckley (later Mr Justice Buckley), Nicholas Lyell (Attorney-General in John Major’s Government and ennobled as Lord Lyell of Markyate), Christopher Clarke, and the first female tenant, Hilary Heilbron.
+Other distinguished joiners were Robert Gatehouse (later Mr Justice Gatehouse), Roger Buckley (later Mr Justice Buckley) and Nicholas Lyell (Attorney-General in John Major’s Government and ennobled as Lord Lyell of Markyate).

 In the meantime, David Vaughan QC established a new area of practice for chambers in European Community and competition work.
-The new venture was a great success, and he was soon joined by Gerald Barling (now Mr Justice Barling), and then by Nicholas Green (Chairman of the Bar of England & Wales in 2010 and now Lord Justice Green), David Anderson (Independent Reviewer of Terrorist Legislation 2011-17, now Lord Anderson of Ipswich), Jemima Stratford, Marie Demetriou and Kelyn Bacon.
-This led to an expansion into public international law when David Lloyd Jones joined chambers as Dean of Downing College, Cambridge – he is now Lord Lloyd Jones, Justice of the Supreme Court.
+The new venture was a great success, and he was soon joined by Gerald Barling, and then by Nicholas Green (Chairman of the Bar of England & Wales in 2010 and now Lord Justice Green), David Anderson (Independent Reviewer of Terrorist Legislation 2011-17, now Lord Anderson of Ipswich), Jemima Stratford, Marie Demetriou and Kelyn Bacon (now Mrs Justice Bacon).
+This led to an expansion into public international law when David Lloyd Jones joined chambers as Dean of Downing College, Cambridge – he is now Lord Lloyd-Jones, Justice of the Supreme Court.

 Robert Alexander, by then Lord Alexander of Weedon QC, left chambers in 1989 to become Chairman of NatWest Bank.
 He was Chairman of the Bar of England and Wales in 1985-86 and Treasurer of the Middle Temple in 2001.
 Nicholas Phillips was appointed to the High Court Bench in 1987 and became successively Master of the Rolls, Lord Chief Justice, the Senior Law Lord and first President of the Supreme Court.
 He is now Lord Phillips of Worth Matravers KG.

-Chambers continued to recruit from other sets, as well as continuing to bring on many of its pupils as tenants.
+Chambers continued to recruit, as well as continuing to bring on many of its pupils as tenants.
 Nick Chambers (later HH Judge Chambers), Mark Howard and Charles Hollander joined from other sets.
-George Leggatt and Andrew Popplewell were home grown and have respectively gone on to the Court of Appeal and the High Court Bench.
+George Leggatt and Andrew Popplewell were home grown and have respectively gone on to the Supreme Court and the Court of Appeal.
 Harry Matovu and Helen Davies are also former pupils.
 When Richard Gordon QC joined, a third strand of work in public law was established with Maya Lester, who had been a pupil.
-They were joined by Martin Chamberlain QC and later by Paul Bowen QC.
+They were joined by Martin Chamberlain QC (now Mr Justice Chamberlain) and later by Paul Bowen QC.
 The arbitration part of the commercial practice also grew rapidly and many retired judges returned to chambers to sit as arbitrators.
 The practice was strengthened when Lord Hoffmann of Chedworth joined.